yudhah52/Skin-Sight-Apps/README.md

 - OkHttp: A dependency of Retrofit that provides efficient HTTP client functionality.
 - Gson: A library for converting JSON responses from APIs into Java objects.
 - hdodenhof: A fast circular ImageView perfect for profile images
+- CameraX : A library that simplifies camera access and functionality in Android applications.

 ## Contact